-Getting Started with MQTT
+Getting Started with MQTT and Arduino Uno

 In today’s world where connected devices have become ubiquitous, the term Internet of Things (IoT) has become the de facto description for “widget that is connected to the internet.”
 While this glorified, camel case, acronym is beautiful in it’s own right there’s so much more to “internet connected devices” than what people realize.
 In this article I’d like to dive deeper into one of the most prevalent protocols used in IoT devices: the MQ Telemetry Transport (MQTT) protocol.
 We’ll briefly cover what it is, how it works, and what’s novel about it versus other technologies used out there.
 We’ll also walk through a comprehensive example using an Arduino device.